 One of the great things about this sport is that you really don’t need much equipment to get started – with just a pickleball paddle, a few pickleballs you can be on the court playing in no time, especially with courts popping up all over the place.

 Although the most common questions we get from our readers are about pickleball paddles – we actually think good pickleball shoes are much much important than your paddle!

 Updated For 2021: several shoes we had previously reviewed have been discontinued by manufacturers or are often out of stock, so we’ve updated the reviews with new shoe models currently on the market.

-Ladies first!: continue reading below to see our top picks for women’s pickleball shoes or skip to our full reviews including several shoes from other major shoe brands.
+Ladies first!
+Continue reading below to see our top picks for women’s pickleball shoes or click here to read full reviews including several shoes from other major shoe brands.

 As I explain below, both my wife and I have both been huge Asics fans for years so we admit we may be a little biased – but below we have reviews for several other top-rated shoes from different shoe brands.

 This is our overall top pick for 2021 for indoor pickleball for women.